 For the near future, we expect that a significant portion of our revenue will be concentrated in a limited number of customers.
 For example, for the year ended December 31, 2005, revenues from one customer, Samsung, represented approximately 10% of total revenue from continuing operations, and for the year ended December 31, 2004, revenue from two customers represented approximately 62% of total revenue from continuing operations, and for the year ended December 31, 2003, revenue from two customers represented approximately 26% of total revenue from continuing operations.
-Revenues from direct suppliers to Samsung represented approximately 14% and 62% of total revenues from continuing operations for the year ended December 31, 2005 and 2004, respectively.
+Revenues from direct suppliers to Samsung represented approximately 26% of total revenue from continuing operations.
+Revenues from direct suppliers to Samsung represented approximately 0.4% of total revenues from continuing operations for the year ended December 31, 2005 and 2004, respectively.
 Also, revenues from defense related contracts with the United States of America represented 10%, and Growell Metal represented 12%, of revenue from continuing operations for the year ended 2004.
 A reduction, delay, or cancellation of orders from one or more of these customers or the loss of one or more customer relationships could significantly reduce our revenue.
 Unless we establish long-term sales arrangements with these customers, they will have the ability to reduce or discontinue their purchases of our products on short notice.